 Once the Digital Archivist accessioning the data has confirmed that the files are safe, accessible and reusable, they then copy the files as a collection to a dedicated preservation file server under a unique collection and accession id number.
 The original files are kept safe but a copy of the archive is also made which is specifically for preservation purposes.
 This copy contains the same data, but the files may be converted to different formats depending on what is deemed most suitable for long-term preservation of the information they contain and embody.
 Further information on how the ADS manages data can be found in the Preservation Policy and Repository Procedures.

 Department of Archaeology

 University of York

-Download a PDF version (Sept 2019) of these guidelines.
+Download a PDF version (snapshot taken Sept 2019) of these guidelines, although please regard the HTML online version as the definitive version.
 Any other questions?
 Check out our Author FAQs or email us.

 Internet Archaeology is an open access journal.
 Except where otherwise noted, content from this work may be used under the terms of the Creative Commons Attribution 3.0 (CC BY) Unported licence, which permits unrestricted use, distribution, and reproduction in any medium, provided that attribution to the author(s), the title of the work, the Internet Archaeology journal and the relevant URL/DOI are given.

 Internet Archaeology content is preserved for the long term with the Archaeology Data Service.
 Help sustain and support open access publication by donating to our Open Access Archaeology Fund.